 TIN Matching

-Reliable TIN Matching for as little as $25.Avoid Penalties & Fraud with TIN Matching
+Reliable TIN Matching for as little as $25.

 What is TIN Matching / EIN Validation?

 TIN (Taxpayer Identification Number) Matching, also known as EIN Validation, is an important step in the due diligence and KYC/KYB process.
-Not only does ensuring a TIN is correctly matched with an entity help validate the entity’s existence, but it mitigates the potential for fraud.
+Not only does ensuring a TIN is correctly matched with an entity to help validate the entity’s existence, but it mitigates the potential for fraud.

-Hands-on Interactive TIN Matching
+See TIN Matching Plans

 How using a TIN Matching service can help your business

+The IRS continues to raise penalties for including incorrect information on filings, such as Form 1099s.
 Using our TIN Matching and EIN Verification services allows your organization to ensure the TIN and entity name provided match those with the IRS records.

 Through our IRS TIN matching system and one of the largest verified EIN databases in the world, our clients can verify that both the provided entity name and the TIN not only match each other, but also match IRS records.
+By ensuring the TIN and business name combination provided is accurate and registered with the IRS, your team can spend valuable time focused on other aspects of the business relationship and due diligence process.

+Our system is designed to provide results in a simple, easy-to-understand manner.
 By presenting clients with a clear “yes” or “no” response, we eliminate the room for error of interpreting a series of complicated response codes and unnecessary information other services provide.

 “We are a busy tax office and frequently need to secure an EIN in a prompt manner.
 I have tried several services and although they had results, the cost was prohibitive for a small business.
 EINsearch has resolved that.
 Not only is the information readily available, but it is very fairly priced.
 We are glad we found it!
 Thank you!”